joao-mbn/holydays/README.md

 # Holydays

-Holydays is a tool designed to maximize your uninterrupted time off work within a specified timeframe.
+Holydays is a goofy tool designed to maximize your uninterrupted time off work within a specified timeframe.

 ## How It Works